fl-yu/CUT-RUNTools-2.0/README.md

 <div align=center> <img src="images/scCRtools.png" width="680" height="318"> </div>

 <p align="center">The schematic view of the single-cell data processing module of CUT&RUNTools</p>

-### The full tutorial of CUT&RUNTools 2.0 can be found [here](docs/2.0-TUTORIAL.md).
+If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.
+Alternatively, you can contact authors: fulong.yu{at}childrens.harvard.edu, or gcyuan{at}jimmy.harvard.edu.
+Read our [paper]().
+Sign up for CUT&RUNTools Google group mailing list to ask questions, receive updates.

 ##To do list:

-bulk-code:remove slrum/usage-go_through/

 1.bulk function code and tutorial
 2.install tutorial update and sc usage